dxw/trigger-action-on-automerge-prs/README.md

-# Trigger and action on all open Automerge PRs
+# Trigger an action on all open Automerge PRs

 This action triggers a specified action on all open PRs that have been set to automerge on a given repo